 - Find people that you don’t want to be able to display the local administrator’s password.
-In this scenario you can choose, for example, account operators,
+In this scenario, you can choose, for example, account operators,

 - Click edit and verify if for this group the “All extended rights” checkbox is not selected.
-This is in order to make sure that particular group is not able to read the values of the ms-Mcs-AdmPwd attribute.
+This is in order to make sure that a particular group is not able to read the values of the ms-Mcs-AdmPwd attribute.

 We can use ADSI Edit to manually verify who has permissions mentioned above but we can also use a PowerShell cmdlet Find-AdmPwdExtendedRights with -Identity parameter.
 It is easy to see that our HelpDesk group has these permissions.

 The last step

 Now we have implemented LAPS.
 The last step is to implement a group policy.
 We’ve got our PWD clients OU, we create a GPO in this domain and link it here.

 Let’s name it LAPS.
 When we edit it under Computer Configuration -> Policies -> Administrative Templates -> LAPS we can see Password settings allowing us to configure the complexity, length of the password, and change period.
 We have also to enable LAPS under “Enable local admin password management”.
 We’ve got these two policies configured in the GPO and then we are ready to update the policy on the client level.
 Let’s switch to the client and run gpupdate /force.
 While the policy is being updated we can check if the password for the local administrator was generated so we can go to the Active Directory Users and Computers and in the Attribute Editor for our managed computer we can observe the new password.
 The password was generated and that’s the one that we will be using for this machine.

 Of course, there is also LAPS client I mentioned briefly.
 So in the LAPS UI we are able to specify the computer name and observe what the password is and at what time it expires.
 We are also able to set a certain expiration time including a moment in the past to force the password reset.